learn-co-students/programming-univbasics-3-methods-scope-lab-online-web-prework/README.md

 ## Learning Goals

-- Define a local variable with the expected value
+- Define a local variable
-- Recognize the restrictions of local variable scope
-- Define a method that outputs a popular catch phrase
+- Define a method
-- Define a method that takes in an argument
+- Define a method that takes an argument

 ## Introduction

-We're going to build a catch phrase generator.
-Using knowledge of methods, scope, and variables, we're going to create a few methods that print a catch phrase from some popular video games.
+We're going to build a catch phrase generator that output catch phrases from some popular video games.
+Let's put our knowledge of methods, scope, and variables, to use!

-## Define a Local Variable With the Expected Value
+## Define a Local Variable

 Open up `lib/catch_phrases.rb`.
 You should see the following method: